ommaheshwari/ommaheshwari.github.io/_pages/about.md

   - /about.html/
 ---

 I am a Research Scholar in the Discipline of Electrical Engineering at nanoDC Lab, IIT Gandhinagar working with [Prof. Nihar Ranjan Mohapatra](http://people.iitgn.ac.in/~nihar/).
-I am currently working on Advanced Semiconductor Process Optimisation through Machine Learning.
+I am currently working on Machine learning assisted device-process co-optimization for next generation CMOS technologies.